WebCabin/wcDocker/README.md

 <script src="bower_components/wcdocker/Build/wcDocker.min.js"></script>
 ```

-You may also include any of the optional css themes found in the folder `bower_components/wcdocker/Build/Themes/` folder.
+You may also include any of the optional css themes found in the `bower_components/wcdocker/Build/Themes/` folder.

 ****
 # Basic Implementation #